applicaster/developer.applicaster.com/book/player/iOS.md

 ## Player Configuration
 Player configuration object - `ZPPlayerConfiguration` - is handed in the player playback setup stage and contains some info for the player to be used at launch such as:
 * Start time - Set player starting time
-* End time - Set player end time - if wanting to display a "clip" - optional.
+* End time - Set player end time (optional - it is used if wanting to display a "clip").
-* Animated - control player display - if animated or not.
+* Animated - control player display (if animated or not).
 * Player should start muted - This should be used for inline playback only and should offer a unmute button or other unmuting functionality.
 * Custom configurations - Dictionary that allows further custom configurations to be passed for the player configuration

 ## Key functions for implementation
 Here are most of the key functions to be implemented for a player with some details.

 Note: Please refer to the `ZPPlayerProtocol` in the current stable SDK in order to determine the exact methods you'll need to implement.

 ### Initialization methods